XxElijahMxX/Monster-Manual/README.md

   ## Installation
   To install dependencies run "npm i"
-  To use program run "npm run seed" in the root folder then "npm start" or view the deployment at: ...
+  To use the program run "npm start" from the command line or view the deployment at: ...

   ## Usage